eeejay/101atron/README.md

 * run the bot on a remote server of some kind so it can run 24/7.
 * use a process monitoring program like [forever](https://www.npmjs.com/package/forever) to run `index.js`.
 This will automatically restart `index.js` if it crashes for some reason.
 * run your redis DB and `index.js` (via `forever` or similar) on reboot.

+## Development

+You can run this bot and interact with it on the command line without having it interact with Twitter.
+This is good for testing.
+Just set the environment variable `DEBUG` to `1`.

+For example:

+`$ DEBUG=1 node index.js --interval 1`

+You can interact with the bot from standard input and output.
+To test an example tweet do:

+`userfoo tweets: tell @userbar about cats.`

+To test a follow:

+`userbar follows`

+You will see logging output from these inputs that will show how the bot responds.

 ## Questions